Nigler10/Student-Management-System/README.md

 > ⚠️ **Note:** The live website link for this project is intentionally **not included** here to prevent unwanted or inappropriate submissions from random viewers.
-The deployed link will be shared **privately** through the Google Classroom.
+The deployed link will be shared **privately** through Google Classroom.

 ---